- Reference Number: HEY576/2026

 What will happen?

 At your first appointment a nurse will explain the treatment.
-You will be asked to complete a short questionnaire regarding your current pain level and activities, this will be repeated at the fourth session to evaluate the effect of your treatment.
+You will be asked to complete a short questionnaire regarding your current pain level and activities; this will be repeated at the fourth session to evaluate the effect of your treatment.
 You will be asked to sign a consent form.
 You will be placed in a private area.
-You may be asked to remove or loosen some of your clothes to allow the nurse to treat the affected area.
+You may be asked to remove or loosen some of your clothes to allow the nurse to treat the affected area, depending on the area of pain, you will be asked to lay on the couch or sit in a chair.
 The nurse will select the acupuncture points and insert needles.
 It is normal to experience a sensation of stinging or dull ache during your treatment.
 The needles are left in for approximately 20 minutes.
-Once the treatment is complete the needles are destroyed.
+Once the treatment is complete the needles are removed and disposed of.

 What happens afterwards?

-You are given an appointment for the next session or if you have completed the course, you will be given an appointment to be reviewed by your doctor or nurse.
+You are given an appointment for the next session or if you have completed the course, you will be given an appointment to be reviewed by your consultant.

 You may feel tired after the treatment.
 This should not affect your ability to drive or operate machinery.
 If you find that this is a problem, please ensure you are escorted to and from the department by a relative or friend.